 British Women and the Spanish Civil War by Angela Jackson

-Free postage within the UK.
-Non-UK residents: please order through your local bookshop.
+Free postage and packaging within UK.
+Customers in the EU, USA and Rest of World please order through your local bookshop.